 If you can't go without your daily coffee or other acidic items, there are some ways to ward off impending dental erosion.
 Drinking acidic beverages through a straw will limit the liquid's contact with teeth.
 Drinking water frequently throughout the day will help wash away acid and prevent dry mouth, as saliva is needed to neutralize acid.

 Once you're done eating, don't brush your teeth immediately afterwards.
 It sounds odd, but the abrasive materials in toothpaste can further damage tooth enamel weakened by acid.
 Instead, try washing your mouth out with water, eating cheese or drinking milk to neutralize the acid.
 Consuming dairy products after acidic foods or drinks also can reduce the possibility of dental erosion.
 In the meantime, wait at least an hour to brush, and use a fluoride toothpaste to protect your teeth and reduce sensitivity.

 Of course, you may need the nutrients and vitamins found in some acidic foods and drinks.
 When creating a meal plan, don't rule out foods that are good for you, but do take your dental health into consideration.
 Eat a well-balanced diet and visit your dentist regularly to check for signs of dental erosion.
 Once enamel is lost, it never grows back, so take the steps necessary to preserve your enamel for a lifetime of healthy, strong teeth.

 When life gives you lemons, be sure to protect your dental health.
 If you have any questions regarding how you can get the best out of your diet without affecting your dental health, speak with your dentist.
-If you don't have a dentist, we can help you find one!
+If you don't have an dentist, we can help you find a dentist!